-If you are defining a ReadOnly or WriteOnly property, the single property procedure (Get or Set, respectively) represents the entire property.
+If you are defining a ReadOnly or WriteOnly property, the single property procedure (Get or Set, respectively) represents all of the property.
 You cannot declare a different access level for such a procedure, because that would set two access levels for the property.

 Return Type.
 The Property statement can declare the data type of the value it returns.
 You can specify any data type or the name of an enumeration, structure, class, or interface.

 If you do not specify returntype, the property returns Object.